Living on Someday Island feels good. It feels really good.

 Thankfully there were people at work who I could talk to about this.

 I wasn’t the same person I used to be.
 I couldn’t just think about work all the time.
-I was mentally exhausted by everything else that was going on at home and around me.
+And I was mentally exhausted by everything else that was going on at home and around me.
 I wasn’t enjoying it.
 I wasn’t ‘feeling it’.

 One day, Someday, I’d love to be able to work from home, 5 days a week.
 I’d love to be able to work around the children.
 Be there to drop them off at school.
 Be there to pick them up.
-Be there to support their after-school activities without having to choose which child gets to do what and when because Mamma has to be in the office.
+To support their after-school activities without having to choose which child gets to do what and when because Mamma has to be in the office.
 An office that’s over an hour away and forces Mamma to be out of the house for 10 hours a day.

 One day, Someday, I’d like to write.
 I was almost too embarrassed to say it out loud.
 But when I started saying it out loud it didn’t sound that impossible anymore.
 “I know I have a book in me.
 I just don’t know what it is yet”, I’d say.